imny94/pyOrderBook/tests/README.md

 For add action, there is no Idx. for cancel action, the Idx is the previous

 test case 1:
-1 user only test for user add and cancel test case 2:
+Single user test for user add and cancel

+test case 2
-2 user only test for 2 successful test case 3:
+Two user test for 2 successful trades

+test case 3
-3 user test for 1 successful transaction, then a user cancel order
+Three user test for 1 successful transaction, with one user cancelling his/her order